-C42 A & B U.S. History
+C42 A & B U.S. History 1 credit

-Two Semesters, Basic to Advanced level of difficulty
+Two Semesters, Basic to Advanced level of difficulty Open to: 10th, 11th & 12th

 This course is a comprehensive study of the United States from the 20th Century to the present day.
 This course will take an American perspective with key focus on America's interaction with the work at large and the ways in which events in the world have shaped the American experience both abroad and on the home front.
 Students in this course will analyze and then draw a conclusion as to why certain American historical events happened and how these events still influenced our society today.
 An emphasis will be placed upon reading, writing, and research skills.